hyperledger/fabric-rfcs/text/0011-block-dissemination.md

 An alternative block dissemination method is proposed to replace the current block dissemination.

+**Note:** Whenever an "orderer" is mentioned, we mean some orderer among the available orderers via some selection policy that is orthogonal to this proposal.

 The proposal is to be implemented in two phases:

 **Phase I**: Gossip block replication among peers will cease to operate, and the relevant code will be removed.
 This means that both gossip block replication layer and leader election layers will be removed and each peer will always pull only from the ordering service.